respectZ/glowstone/README.md

   - [x] terrain_textures.json

 - Misc
+  - [ ] Make a field for saving filename, since it will duplicate if thee filename doesn't match with the identifier.
   - [ ] Rework project fields, ```glowstone.NewBPAnimationController -> glowstone.BP.AnimationController.New("asdf")```
   - [ ] Remove unnecessary pointer
   - [ ] Add project setting to minify JSON